-Adults can attend a four-day sleepaway camp for just a few hundred dollars.
+Adults can attend sleep-away camp for just a few hundred dollars.

 If you want to relive the fun of sleepaway camp as an adult—or if you missed out in your younger years—you totally can!
-For $410, you can attend the weeklong New England Adult Music Camp.
-Or, if you'd prefer a more outdoorsy experience, you can attend the four-day Camp Throwback for $320.
-There, you can participate in archery, arts and crafts, campfires, s'mores, and field day.
+For less than $500, you can attend the weeklong New England Adult Music Camp.
+Looking for a more traditional camp experience?
+Check out Camp No Counselors, which offers lots of outdoorsy activities for $800.

 You may have made a snow angel during the winter, but have you ever made a sand angel during the summer?
-On June 10, 2017, 1,387 people did just that on Stearns public beach on Lake Michigan when they set a world record for the most people making sand angels simultaneously, according to Guinness World Records.
+On June 10, 2017, 1,387 people did just that on Stearns public beach on Lake Michigan, setting a world record for the most people making sand angels simultaneously.

 The world's longest lazy river is nearly a mile long.